 My first psychotic episode happened a few years ago, not long after completing University.

 I tried to deal with it like any well-adjusted young adult would – alcohol, a bit of substance abuse and lying through their teeth that everything is fine when their friends asked.
-This wasn’t a long-term solution, even if I had convinced myself all these invasive thoughts and delusions would pass, but they didn’t. [cw] Instead I ended up self-harming regularly, working up to finally making a concerted effort to kill myself before being discovered by a friend and rushed to hospital.
+This wasn’t a long-term solution, even if I had convinced myself all these invasive thoughts and delusions would pass, but they didn’t. [cw, hover to view] Instead I ended up self-harming regularly, working up to finally making a concerted effort to kill myself before being discovered by a friend and rushed to hospital.

 Here in the UK, we have specialist NHS teams for first episode psychosis, and I was very lucky to be somewhere with a large and friendly EIP team.